Build a contract or sub-agreement template

 FAQ

-When you add a contract or sub-agreement to a project, it makes a copy from your master template stored under Templates >> Forms.
-This means that you can update your contract template to use with new clients going forward without affecting contracts you've already added to projects.
-Same goes for sub-agreements!
+When you add a contract or sub-agreement to a project, it makes a copy from your base template stored in Templates >> Forms.
+This means that you can update templates to use with new clients going forward without affecting contracts or sub-agreements that you've already added to projects.

 I customize my contract for each client.
 Do I need to make a new template each time?

 Nope!
-When you add a contract to a project, it makes a copy from your master template stored under Templates >> Forms.
-This means that you can edit a specific copy of a contract inside of a project without affecting your master template.
+When you add a contract to a project, it makes a copy from your base template stored in Templates >> Forms.
+This means that you can edit a specific copy of a contract inside of a project without affecting your base template.
 Create a template to give yourself a starting point, then customize as much as you need after adding the contract to a project.

 Also, remember that you can use smart fields to automatically customize details in the contract like the client's name or invoice total.
 You might not need to do any manual customization at all!